 It’s common for a mobile phone debt to be sold on to a debt collection agency once the account has defaulted.

-They’ll contact you to arrange a payment, don’t ignore their letters.
+They’ll contact you to arrange a payment, so don’t ignore their letters.
 Read our guide to dealing with debt collectors.

 If a debt collection agency is chasing you for payment of a bill you’ve raised as a complaint with the mobile phone provider, tell them you’re in dispute over the amount.
 Then refer them back to the mobile phone provider.